 When will energy unit rates change after an Ofgem review?

-• Price cap changes are scheduled (typically 1 January, 1 April, 1 July, 1 October)
+• The cap is reviewed quarterly and changes on 1 January, 1 April, 1 July and 1 October

 • Fixed tariffs usually don’t change until your fix ends (unless your contract says otherwise)

 Guide for UK households (not business energy).
-Rates shown are examples only and depend on region, meter type and payment method.
+Cap rates apply to typical direct-debit use and vary by region, meter type and payment method.

 Fast answer: when your unit rates change after Ofgem’s review

-In the UK, Ofgem reviews and sets the energy price cap on a schedule.
-The new cap (and the cap-level unit rates and standing charges) typically take effect on the first day of the quarter1 January, 1 April, 1 July and 1 October.
+In Great Britain, Ofgem reviews and sets the energy price cap every quarter.
+The new cap (and the cap-level unit rates and standing charges) takes effect on the first day of the quarter1 January, 1 April, 1 July and 1 October.
+The level is normally announced about seven weeks ahead, so you can see a change coming.
+The next change is 1 July 2026, when the cap rises 13% to £1,862 for typical use.

 Whether your unit rates change on that date depends on the tariff you’re on: